DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 ## Linear Programming Model 2 in GAMS
 This code is written in GAMS (General Algebraic Modeling System) and defines a linear programming model to determine the optimal number of workers starting on each day of the week to minimize the total number of workers, while satisfying daily requirements.

-First, the code declares eight variables: `x1` through `x7` represent the number of workers beginning work on each day from Monday to Sunday, respectively.
+First, the code declares eight variables: `x1` through `x7` represents the number of workers beginning work on each day from Monday to Sunday, respectively.
 The variable `z` represents the objective function value, which is the total number of workers.

 ```gams
 Variable